Washington Nationals: Move to DC (2004–2005)

-Inaugural 2005 season

-The Nationals' first game was played on April 4, 2005, at Citizens Bank Park in South Philadelphia against the Philadelphia Phillies, and the Phillies won the game 8-4.
-The Nationals finished their 2005 inaugural season at .500 with an 81-81 record.
-Its first draft pick as the Nationals was Ryan Zimmerman, a Virginia native, in the first round of the 2005 draft.
-Zimmerman made his MLB debut in 2005 and became one of the teams best players and the face of the franchise, playing his entire career with the Nationals.
+The Nationals played their first game on April 4, 2005, at Citizens Bank Park in South Philadelphia, losing to the Philadelphia Phillies 8–4.
+The Nationals finished their inaugural season at .500 with an 81–81 record.
+Its first draft pick as the Nationals was Virginia native and University of Virginia graduate Ryan Zimmerman in the first round of the 2005 draft.
+Zimmerman made his MLB debut in 2005 and became one of the team's best players and the face of the franchise, playing his entire career with the Nationals.

-2000s and 2010s
+Early struggles (2006–2010)

 When Ted Lerner took over the club in mid-2006, he hired Stan Kasten as team president.
-Kasten was widely known as the architect of the Atlanta Braves before and during their run of 14 division titles.
-Kasten was also the general manager or president of many other Atlanta-area sports teams, including the Atlanta Hawks and Atlanta Thrashers.
+Kasten was widely known as the Atlanta Braves' architect before and during their run of 14 division titles.
+Kasten was also the General Manager or president of many other Atlanta-area sports teams, including the Atlanta Hawks and Atlanta Thrashers.
 "The Plan", as it became known, was a long-range rebuilding and restructuring of the team from the ground up.
-This plan included investing in the farm system and the draft, and having a suitable team to go along with their new stadium.
+This plan included investing in the farm system and the draft to build a team suitable for their new stadium.

-In the front office, the Nationals hired the well-respected former Arizona scouting director Mike Rizzo to be the vice president of baseball operations, second in charge under then-general manager Jim Bowden.
+In the front office, the Nationals hired well-respected former Arizona scouting director Mike Rizzo to be the Vice President of Baseball Operations, second in charge under then-general manager Jim Bowden.
+Rizzo would take over as the National's general manager in 2009.

+For the 2008 season, the Nationals moved to their new stadium, dubbed Nationals Park.
+The Nationals played their first home game there on March 30, 2008.
+ESPN televised the game nationally, for which U.S. President George W. Bush threw out the first pitch.
+Ryan Zimmerman hit his fifth career walk-off home run to give the Nationals a win in the first game in their new stadium.

+The Nationals finished in last place in four out of five years from 2006 to 2010, but began building the foundations of a contender with their first-overall draft picks of pitcher Stephen Strasburg (in 2009) and catcher Bryce Harper, whom the team converted to the outfield, (in 2010), as well as their sixth-overall draft pick of infielder Anthony Rendon (in 2011).
+Strasburg, one of the most anticipated prospects in baseball history, struck out 14 batters in his 2010 Major League debut at home against the Pittsburgh Pirates.